br3ndonland/R-proteomics-Nrf1/README.md

   ```

 - [Fork](https://help.github.com/articles/fork-a-repo/) and [clone](https://help.github.com/articles/cloning-a-repository/) this repository.
+- To run the R Markdown document:
+  - Open RStudio from the command line:

+    ```bash
+    $ rstudio
+    ```

   - Open [R-proteomics-Nrf1.Rproj](R-proteomics-Nrf1.Rproj), or open RStudio and select "Open project."
   - Click "Knit."
-RStudio will run the code, installing packages locally with Packrat, and will then present R Markdown output.
-Installation of packages may take some time, and requires an internet connection.
+RStudio will run the code, installing packages locally with Packrat, and will then present R Markdown output. *Installation of packages may take some time, and requires an internet connection.*
+- To run the Jupyter Notebook document:
+  - Open JupyterLab from the command line:

+    ```bash
+    $ jupyter lab
+    ```

+  - Open [R-proteomics-Nrf1-R.ipynb](R-proteomics-Nrf1-R.ipynb) from within JupyterLab.
+I appended "R" to the file name in case I add another file for Python analysis.
+  - Run all cells.
+Note that JupyterLab beta is having issues with my local R kernel, which is why the notebook file on GitHub does not have code output.

 ### Run online with binder

 - Again, **Binder is a potentially great feature, but my experience so far is that it's extremely slow, and not properly loading additional R packages.** It seems to have trouble loading the `calibrate` package.
 - JupyterLab
   - [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/br3ndonland/R-proteomics-Nrf1/master?urlpath=lab) JupyterLab+R
-  - Open [R-proteomics-Nrf1-R.ipynb](R-proteomics-Nrf1-R.ipynb) from within Jupyter Lab.
+  - Open [R-proteomics-Nrf1-R.ipynb](R-proteomics-Nrf1-R.ipynb) from within JupyterLab.
   - Run all cells.
 - RStudio
   - [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/br3ndonland/R-proteomics-Nrf1/master?urlpath=rstudio) RStudio